anjalibhaskara/anjalibhaskara-Data-Manipulation-and-Reporting-with-Power-BI_Zomato-Dataset/README.md

   For each continent table (`.csv`) below changes are done.

   - I have made sure that "CITY" Column names are corrected and are not ambiguous.
      - **For example:**

         “Sí£o Paulo” should be corrected to “São Paulo”

       - **For example:**

          “Cedar Rapids/Iowa City” should be corrected to “Cedar Rapids”

          “ÛÁstanbul” should be corrected to “Istanbul”

   - As Restaurant name and address are present in same column,I have created two  Columns for displaying **Restaurant Name** and **Restaurant Address**.

-  -
+  - All Continent tables are appended to a single table named **"Restaurant Details"**

+  - To create a new column in the Country Code table  “Continent” and to create the values using the below-mentioned convention I have created a table
+    **"Country Master"**  by creating a **"Many to One relationship"** between **"Continent"** and **"Restaurant Details"** tables using **"Manage Relationships"** in Data View.

+    Note: The mapping is continent - country, for example ''Africa – South Africa''

   - As Country-Code table is dimension table I have removed duplicates and blank values.